 “OK, what’s up?” she said.

-“Meliah was killed in a car accident.”
+I forced the words out of my mouth, “Meliah was killed in a car accident.”

-I found myself using everything I had to get the words out, “I don’t think I can say it again.
+“I don’t think I can say it again.
 I can’t get a hold of Chris.
 I need him.
 Can you call him or his work or try to find him.
 I can’t do it right now.”

 “OK.
 Do you want me to call his work?